UnifiedPush/specifications/specifications/android.md

 The distributor MUST send this action to the registered application to confirm unregistration or to inform the application about unregistration.

-If this action is send to inform the application, the intent MUST have the following extra:
+The intent MUST have the following extra:
 * token (String): the token supplied by the end user application during registration